sachertort/Non-compositionality-in-Russian/README.md

 # Non-compositionality-in-Russian

-Hey, I'm Roma Kazakov.
+Hey, I'm _____.
 There are different materials of my final qualifying work on the topic "Compositionality Level Judgements across Local Contexts in the Sentence: Human vs. Machine" are stored in this repository.
 Here is the list:
   * `final_noncomp_dataset.tsv` — the main dataset;
   * `statistics.ipynb` - the script for statistics, calculating the kappa, syntactic parsing;
   * `composition.ipynb` - the script with the experiment of semantic composition, using the vector model and linear regression;